Common misconceptions about aviation and Malmi Airport

 Misconception 12: The traffic at Malmi Airport has diminished to half of the 1990 level, so there is clearly no more demand for it.

-Truth: By looking at the number of landings at Malmi Airport between 1980 and 2007 it is easy to see that the huge traffic in the reference year 1990 is a consequence of the anomalously overheated economy of that time, and the downhill afterwards reflects the great economic depression of the 1990's.
+Truth: By looking at the number of landings at Malmi Airport from 1980 onwards it is easy to see that the huge traffic in the reference year 1990 is a consequence of the anomalously overheated economy of that time, and the downhill afterwards reflects the great economic depression of the 1990's.
 The basic traffic at Malmi Airport has been stable over a long period of time - and it is by far the busiest in Finland after Helsinki-Vantaa International Airport.

 Misconception 13: The ancient flying wrecks of Malmi Airport are a safety hazard to the people living nearby.